jzucker2/ha-brother-ql-printer/docs/user/GETTING_STARTED.md

 ### Manual Installation

 1. Download the latest release from the [releases page](https://github.com/jpawlowski/hacs.integration_blueprint/releases)
-2. Extract the `ha_integration_domain` folder from the archive
+2. Extract the `brother_ql` folder from the archive
-3. Copy it to `custom_components/ha_integration_domain/` in your Home Assistant configuration directory
+3. Copy it to `custom_components/brother_ql/` in your Home Assistant configuration directory
 4. Restart Home Assistant

 ## Initial Setup